RohithReddyGali/double-sorting/README.md

 * [Exhaustive test](src/ExhaustiveTest.java) (abstract test file)
 * [Exhaustive test - double insertion](src/ExhaustiveInsertionTest.java) (extends base implementation test file).
 * [Exhaustive test - double selection](src/ExhaustiveSelectionTest.java) (extends base implementation test file).

-## Status

-Add section using the current date as the heading and describe the status in a few sentences or a few paragraphs.

-### 10/01/2023
-* We have determined what functionality and unit tests we will need to implement.
-* We will be splitting into 2 teams of 3 people each - group focus and members listed above.

-### 10/09/2023
-* Created test cases per Professor Boyland's comments on Canvas.
-   * We have updated the src folder to include blank test files.
-These files will be used later for testing functionality (base implementation), efficiency, random, and exhaustive.
-* Updated empty portions of Github's readme.

-### 10/12/2023
-* Updated previously added information (from 10/01 and 10/09) to be more concise and be under the proper headers.

-### 10/14/2023
-* Added sources.txt.
-In this file, we will be listing all the sources/resources that we plan on utilizing for our project.
-* Created a rough draft of what sources we intend to utilize.

-### 10/15/2023
-* Updated sources.txt rough draft to be more concise and what we intend to utilize and convert.

-### 11/05/2023
-* Implemented insertion sort and selection sort in the respective files(Insertion Sort.java and selectionSort.java)
-* Added base test cases for both insertion and selection sort.

-### 11/16/2023
-* Reworked base implementation test files.
-* Received exhaustive test gen program from Professor Boyland.
-Started altering the program to work with our project and generate the correct file format and tests.

-### 11/17/2023
-* Completed exhaustive test gen and exhaustive testing.

-### 11/30/2023
-* Completed efficiency tests.

-### 12/03/2023
-* Fixed compiler errors in random testing by adding some rudimentary test cases.
-May not need random testing files after conversation with Dr. Boyland from a couple of weeks ago.